-Sofia Coppola’s subversive Civil War–era drama is about an injured Union soldier taken in at an all-girls’ boarding school.
+Set during the American Civil War, Sofia Coppola's sly drama tells of an injured Union soldier who is taken in at a girls' boarding school

-Taking place almost entirely within a remote rural boarding school, this slow-burn thriller depicts a small community of two teachers, Martha (Kidman) and Edwina (Dunst), and their five female students.
-They find themselves sheltering a badly injured Yankee soldier, John (Colin Farrell), an Irish-born Union fighter found lying by a tree outside the gate.
-As distant cannons rumble, John’s presence in the house means that it’s not just the girls’ French lessons that start to lend Coppola’s film a mildly erotic air.
+Taking place almost entirely within a remote rural boarding school, this slow-burn charmer tells how a small community of two teachers, Martha (Kidman) and Edwina (Dunst), and their five schoolgirls shelter an injured Yankee soldier, John (Colin Farrell), an Irishman found lying by a tree.
+As distant guns rumble, John’s presence in the house means that it’s not just the girls’ French lessons that start to lend Coppola’s film a mildly erotic air.

 Cast and crew

 2.8 / 5